-Access to clinical training sites and preceptors is widely recognized as one of the rate limiting steps to growth of the profession.
-Clinical preceptors open up their practices to students and spend time educating them on the proper clinical evaluation and treatment of their patients.
+Access to clinical training sites and preceptors is widely recognized as one of the rate-limiting steps to the profession's growth.
+Clinical preceptors open up their practices to students and educate them on the proper clinical evaluation and treatment of their patients.

 This relationship does not only benefit the students!
-Physicians are able to reinforce what they learned in their education and clinical practice.
-They are also able to learn from students directly by interpreting and responding to student/patient interactions.
-This experience gives professionals the opportunity to demonstrate and apply knowledge of accepted standards of clinical medicine, enhance leadership and communication skills, advocate for patient welfare and adherence to ethical principles, and integrate evidence-based medicine into patient care.
+Physicians can reinforce what they learned in their education and clinical practice.
+They can also learn from students directly by interpreting and responding to student/patient interactions.
+This experience allows professionals to demonstrate and apply knowledge of accepted standards of clinical medicine, enhance leadership and communication skills, advocate for patient welfare and adherence to ethical principles, and integrate evidence-based medicine into patient care.
 Clinical teaching is eligible for CME credit because it is a self-reflective learning activity for the preceptor and provides invaluable opportunities to advance the knowledge and professionalism of students and providers alike.

 Preceptors are needed in all areas of medicine, including Behavioral Medicine & Psychiatry, Cardiology, Dermatology, Emergency Medicine, Family Medicine, Gastroenterology, Internal Medicine, Hematology & Oncology, OB/GYN, Orthopedics, Pediatrics, Inpatient & Outpatient Surgery and more!

 For more information or to become a preceptor, contact Des Moines University Continuing Medical Education at (515)271-1596 or firstname.lastname@example.org.

 - Demonstration of core medical knowledge about medical conditions for the patients in their practice area.

 - Demonstration of critical decision-making and lifelong learning skills.

 - Effective communication with patients, their families, physicians, and other healthcare professionals is demonstrated.